 There is never enough time to do everything I want to do.
 I have a box filled with stories I want to write.
 I try to dedicate myself to writing and make myself feel guilty when I don’t.

-It is also important to make time to relax otherwise it becomes a chore and you will not produce anything good if you are forcing it.
+It is also important to make time to relax.
+Otherwise, it becomes a chore and will not produce anything good if you are forcing it.

 What is the best advice you have received?

-Write, write, write and read, read, read.
-Also edit, edit, edit.
+Write, write, write, read, read, read, and edit, edit, and edit.
 When you think you have edited it enough, edit it again but learn to know when you have edited enough and send it off to beta readers for a fresh perspective.

-Do you have any advice for people that may feel discourage about reaching their goals?
+Do you have any advice for people that may feel discouraged about reaching their goals?